B2B Storage Strategy: Customizing Cabinets for Security

 • Keyless Entry: Integration with existing HID or RFID employee badges.

-Parameter Mechanical Lock Electronic/IoT Lock
+Cost Factor Mechanical Lock (Estimated) Electronic/IoT Lock (Estimated) Notes on Delta

 Dark Walnut 19 File Storage Cabinet - Wooden 2-Drawer Modern Cabinet.